emberjs/guides/source/cookbook/index.md

 1. [Continuous Redrawing of Views](./working_with_objects/continuous_redrawing_of_views)

-If you would like to see more recipes, take a look at the <a href="./contributing/suggesting_a_recipe">Suggesting A Recipe</a> section.
+If you would like to see more recipes, take a look at the [Suggesting A Recipe](./contributing/suggesting_a_recipe) section.